-- Students who transferred in. - · Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2022 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.
+- Students who transferred in.

+- · Money borrowed at other institutions.

+- Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- H4 Provide the number of students in the 2024 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024.
 Exclude students who transferred into your institution.